 Omer has published articles in the Journal of the American Academy of Religion, the Journal of Religious Ethics; Soundings: An Interdisciplinary Journal; the Journal of Political Theology, the Study of Nationalism and Ethnicity, the International Journal of Peace Studies, Critical Sociology and Method & Theory in the Study of Religion.

-Omer’s second solo-authored book project, titled From Zion to New York: Refiguring American Jewish Ethics and Identity through Solidarity with Palestinians (under contract with University of Chicago Press) explores why divergences in conceptions of national identity between “homeland” and “diasporas” could facilitate the proliferation of loci of analysis and foci of peacebuilding efforts which are yet under-explored both in peace studies and specific scholarship addressing the relations between diasporas and conflict.
+Omer’s second solo-authored book project, titled Days of Awe: Reimagining Jewishness in Solidarity with Palestinians (forthcoming, University of Chicago Press) explores why divergences in conceptions of national identity between “homeland” and “diasporas” could facilitate the proliferation of loci of analysis and foci of peacebuilding efforts which are yet under-explored both in peace studies and specific scholarship addressing the relations between diasporas and conflict.

-On the basis of extensive interviews, participant observations, and a systematic study of conversations unfolding on social media and blogs, From Zion to New York City examines the phenomenon of Jewish-American critics of Israel and Palestine solidarity activism as constituting a social movement.
+On the basis of extensive interviews, participant observations, and a systematic study of conversations unfolding on social media and blogs, Days of Awe examines the phenomenon of Jewish-American critics of Israel and Palestine solidarity activism as constituting a social movement.

 Taking a broad historical view of patterns of Jewish religiosity in the U.S., the book asks why these critics changed the focus of their solidarity from Israel to Palestine as well as how they continue to participate in a process of reimagining Jewish-American identity, on the one hand, and of furthering the objectives of a global Palestine solidarity movement, on the other.